Welcome to AlphaTouch™ - the easiest, most portable video-intercom platform ... PERIOD.

 bandwidth requirements are met.

-NETWORK: AlphaTouch™ Devices require that data and power be delivered through a PoE-enabled network.
+NETWORK & POWER: AlphaTouch™ Devices require that data and power be delivered through a PoE-enabled network.
 The Devices require a minimum of 13 Watts to function.
 By default, Devices require a DHCP-Enabled network environment in order to obtain an IP Address.
 Static IP addresses can be assigned at the time of your order.

 For single-unit buildings, such as single-family homes, AlphaTouch™ is an extremely simple solution to give you mobile video intercom capabilities.
 With the press of a single button, AlphaTouch™ can simulataneously dial your home phone number and call all of your family members' mobile apps.
 The first one to answer the call gets it and the call notifications are cancelled everywhere else.

 Below is a typical system layout for this scenario.
 You will notice that the entire system is comprised of a 1-button Entrance Call Panel placed at the door that is wired with a standard networking cable to an Internet-Connected PoE Network.
 This provides the Entrance Call Panel with power as well as a communication path to the AlphaTouch™ cloud.
 Once that has been established, the Entrance Call Panel can place telephone and app calls to your existing smart mobile devices and telephones.